‘An unknown political quantity’: Vickers’ challenge, and opportunity, in N.B.

 “For most people, he’s a public figure from one moment in time.
 That’s it.”

 On Oct.
-22, 2014, Vickers was serving as sergeant-at-arms of the House of Commons when he fired the shots that killed a man armed with a .30-30 rifle.
+22, 2014, Vickers was serving as sergeant-at-arms of the House of Commons when he shot and helped take down a man armed with a .30-30 rifle.
 Michael Zihaf Bibeau had barged into Centre Block on Parliament Hill after killing honour guard reservist Cpl.
 Nathan Cirillo at the National War Memorial.

 Vickers was appointed ambassador to Ireland by then-prime minister Stephen Harper in January 2015.